MaastrichtU-CDS/3d-deep-features-for-cancer-prognosis/README.md

 ### More details for step (2)

 Feature selection based on Support Vector Machine - Recursive Feature Elimination (SVM-RFE), MATLAB provided well-developed tool (Funtion -SVMRFE- in MATLAB) to finish this selection.
-Selection based on normalized radiomics features and deep features, you can find summaried features of LUNG 1 in NormalizedFeatures files.
+Selection based on normalized radiomics features and deep features, you can find summaried features of LUNG 1 in SummariedFeatures folder.

 ### More details for step (3)
+Cox proportional hazards models developed based on CoxPHFitter(https://lifelines.readthedocs.io/en/latest/fitters/regression/CoxPHFitter.html).
+You need to install lifeLine python codes package (https://lifelines.readthedocs.io/en/latest/) in your environment at first.
+Our python practice of Cox proportional hazards models can be found in folder, at the same time, you can also find the summaried selected deep feature of LUNG 1 for Cox analysis in folder.

 ## Authors and acknowledgment
 Show your appreciation to those who have contributed to the project.